Watch this short video to get an overview of some of the important things you need to know about driving in New Zealand.

 When you come across an intersection, always give way.
 If you are turning, always give way to the vehicles going straight.
 Be sure to follow the arrows on the signs as they indicate who has the right of way.

 Here are some good tips from the Land Transport Safety Authority about reducing fatigue while you drive:

-- Remember to take regular breaks when driving for long periods or if you begin to feel tired.
+- Remember to take regular breaks when driving for long periods of time or if you begin to feel tired.